Mazlumsert1/Lsd-Report/README.md

 ![Text](https://github.com/HakimiX/Documentation/blob/master/Models/InterfacesModel.jpg)

 ### 1.2.
 Development process
 We have been using github to version control and collaboration, so that the we as a group could split the different assignments.
 The assigments has ussually been splitted in pairs, since we are 4 in the team (Mazlum & Ismail) and (Mert & Mustafa).
 Me(Mazlum) and Ismail we used scrum the way it suited us best, we did not do any sprints, we did use userstories at times did them together and at times seperate.
+If one of us had some issues we would typically use teamviewer to help each other.

 ##### Deploymemt
 MVP Application: [http://165.227.136.184](http://165.227.136.184)